Phigz/pzbot/README.md

 Detailed installation and setup instructions have been temporarily removed as the codebase is undergoing significant refactoring.
 Please check back later for updated guides.

-If you are a contributor, please refer to the `docs/` folder or contact the maintainers for dev-setup instructions.

 ---

 ## 🗺️ Roadmap